diegomacario/Teapong/README.md

 - The resource management code ([resource_manager.h](https://github.com/diegomacario/Teapong/blob/master/inc/resource_manager.h)) is separated from the resource loading code ([texture_loader.h](https://github.com/diegomacario/Teapong/blob/master/inc/texture_loader.h), [model_loader.h](https://github.com/diegomacario/Teapong/blob/master/inc/model_loader.h) and [shader_loader.h](https://github.com/diegomacario/Teapong/blob/master/inc/shader_loader.h)).
 - A resource manager instance can only manage one type of resource (e.g. [texture.h](https://github.com/diegomacario/Teapong/blob/master/inc/texture.h), [model.h](https://github.com/diegomacario/Teapong/blob/master/inc/model.h) or [shader.h](https://github.com/diegomacario/Teapong/blob/master/inc/shader.h)).
 - Resources are not deleted automatically if they are not being used.
-The user must request for them to be deleted.
+The user must make a request for them to be deleted.

 The implementation of the resource manager is a bit complex because it makes use of variadic templates and perfect forwarding, but using it is super intutive: